Lewy Body Dementia Symptoms and Causes

 DAVID MACK / Getty Images

 Lewy body dementia usually causes a decline in thinking, visuospatial ability, information processing, perception, speaking, finding words, and recognizing things.
-Problems with memory are common and tend to occur later in the disease course.
+Problems with memory are less common and tend only to occur later in the disease.

-• Fluctuating alertness, such as drowsiness, fluctuating with bursts of energy
+• Drowsiness with fluctuating bursts of energy and alertness

 • REM sleep behavior disorder, in which a person may act out their vivid dreams

-• Changes in autonomic body functions, such as blood pressure control, temperature regulation, and bladder and bowel function
+• Changes in autonomic (automatic) body functions, such as blood pressure, body temperature, and bladder or bowel control

-A complete diagnostic workup is usually performed in order to rule out other possible causes of the symptoms.
-This may include a magnetic resonance imaging (MRI) or computed tomography (CT) scan of the brain, which can identify a stroke or brain tumor—conditions that also can cause cognitive and behavioral changes.
+A complete diagnostic workup is usually performed to rule out other possible causes of the symptoms.
+This may include a magnetic resonance imaging (MRI) or computed tomography (CT) scan of the brain, which can identify a stroke or brain tumor that can also cause cognitive and behavioral changes.

-Sometimes blood tests are used to rule out issues like a severe infection, which can cause behavioral changes, especially in advanced age.
+Blood tests may be used to rule out conditions like a severe infection, which can cause behavioral changes, especially with advanced age.

 The prognosis of someone with Lewy body dementia depends on multiple factors, including age at onset and overall health.
 On average, life expectancy with LBD is five to seven years, although the range is known to be between two and 20 years.